SJHemmings/afasont/README.md

 ### Welcome to the afasont pipeline

-afasont is a pipeline written in a bash script that can be used to make de novo genome assemblies from long read fastq files, sequenced using Oxford Nanopore Technologies.
+afasont (*Aspergillus fumigatus* assembly for Oxford Nanopore Technologies) is a pipeline written in a bash script that can be used to make de novo genome assemblies from long read fastq files, sequenced using Oxford Nanopore Technologies.
 These assemblies will then be polished using paired end short read fastq files.
 The pipeline will then provide you with statistics on the quality of your assembly, number of genes and predicted completeness.

 ### The packages run by afasont are:
 nanofilt; nanoplot; nanolyse; porechop; fastqc; cutadapt; canu; bowtie2; samtools; pilon; quast; augustus; trnascan-se & busco.

-Please be aware that this pipeline was originally written to assemble Aspergillus fumigatus genomes (~29mbp) in a conda environment on a HPC with a PBS queueing system.
+Please be aware that this pipeline was originally written to assemble *A. fumigatus* genomes (~29mbp) in a conda environment on a HPC with a PBS queueing system.
 However, it should also be able to handle other small genomes with a small amount of editing, please let me know if you try!